ooici/ioncore-python/README.txt

 2010-06-02:
 - BaseProcess self members renamed to conform to PEP8
 - Added process shutdown to BaseProcess
+- Added container UNIX shell argument -a processes=<path to filename> used by newcc.py script, with a list of processes to startup in standard format
 2010-05-25:
 - Made Cassandra backend parameterizable with keyspace/colfamily and added SuperColumn support.